Karlcxu/KarlChoiReviews/_posts/2019-02-06-Mr-Goodman.md

 ### Overall: 4/5 (Good)

 *Notes: Cool teacher who is funny.
-Very helpful and amiable.*
+Very helpful and amiable.
+Does not speed through lessons but rather goes through them at a reasonable pace.*

 *Reviewed on 2/6/2019*